 John McAfee – Computer Scientist & Crypto Promoter

 John McAfee is among the biggest computer minds in the world and has been supporting Bitcoin and altcoins like Dogecoin, Monero, Docademic, etc. for a very long time.
 His views are seen as market indicators, and he was among the firsts to say that Bitcoin will pass $1 million mark by the end of 2020.
-To know more about future price changes of BTC coin, visit future predictions for Bitcoin.
+To know more about Bitcoin projections, visit our forecast page.

 Here’s what he had to say in his reply to Trump,